justkey007/tsc-alias/README.md

 If you have an issue, please create one.
 But, before:

 - try to check the [FAQ.](https://github.com/justkey007/tsc-alias/discussions/110)
-- try to check if there exits alike issues.
+- try to check if there exist alike issues.
 - try to run with `--debug` and check if config is correctly loaded and all sourcefiles are found.

 ## API